Ferthronix224/Sexto-Semestre/_posts/2020-03-01-Base-de-Datos.md

 	ON [Order Details].OrderID = Orders.OrderID WHERE OrderDate >= '19960101' AND OrderDate <= '19961231'

 OPEN @miCursorE16
-FETCH NEXT FROM @miCursorE16 INTO @cnt
+FETCH NEXT FROM @miCursorE16 INTO @producto
 WHILE @@FETCH_STATUS = 0
 BEGIN